 Behind the scenes in the engine house

-Winter at Levant is a particularly busy time as we undertake both routine and unexpected conservation and maintenance work on our mighty beam engine and steam boiler.
+Winter at Levant is a particularly busy time as we undertake both routine and unexpected conservation and maintenance work on our beam engine and steam boiler.
 We always seem to be holding our breath as Easter approaches in anticipation of that first steaming of the year and the hope that everything will work again.

-New year, new casting
+New year, new parts

-This winter one of our priorities was to dismantle a significant amount of the pipework on the boiler and the feeder tank and replace it with stainless-steel insulated piping.
+As a modern steam plant, our boiler needs regular attention and maintenance.
+This winter one of our priorities was to dismantle a significant amount of the pipework on the main boiler and feeder tanks and to replace it with stainless-steel insulated piping.
 This allows it to run in a way that is both safer and more efficient.

 Each time we remove a part from the engine we find our more about how it runs.
 As part of our conservation work we keep detailed records so that this information can add to our vast archive on the engine.
 We are already planning the next phase of work.

 We are always looking for volunteers to help us with this ongoing maintenance and also to drive our engine and explain its fascinating story to our visitors.
 If this sounds interesting, we would be delighted to hear from you and welcome you to our team, please get in touch by phoning 01736 786156 or by email at email@example.com.